Frequently Asked Questions

 How can my organisation join?
 Please visit the “Become a member” section of the ADCH website and simply follow the instructions.
 The Association Manager, Fabiola Wardle, will be happy to assist you with the application process and answer any questions you may have.

 What are the benefits of membership?
-Membership of ADCH gives you the opportunity to benefit from the shared experience, knowledge and practical advice of over 120 rescue and rehoming organisations.
+Membership of ADCH gives you the opportunity to benefit from the shared experience, knowledge and practical advice of 140 rescue and rehoming organisations.
 We provide regular meetings and conferences providing opportunities to network and hear from expert speakers on a range of relevant subjects.
 We also run an online forum and members can benefit from a range of exclusive product discounts and opportunities to apply for grants towards capital projects.

 Why should I stay as a member?
 With the changes that are envisaged, there is no better time to be a member.
 Never before has our sector had such a strong and united voice from those in the field and experiencing the same challenges on a daily basis.
 Our Conference and Open Meetings are more popular than ever and are designed to deliver great educational and networking opportunities.
 We are working hard to secure new benefits for members and we are taking on board lots of new ideas and feedback we have received.
 Together we are stronger.